 Class Hosted by the Osceola County Sheriff’s Office

-Motorcycle related fatalities and motorcycle crashes in general are a big concern.
+Motorcycle-related fatalities and motorcycle crashes, in general, are a big concern.
 The only way to help mitigate the problem is through awareness and training.
 That’s why the Osceola County Sheriff’s Office developed the SMART Course.
 The acronym SMART stands for Safe Motorcycle and Rider Techniques.

-The GOAL of the SMART training is:
+The GOAL of SMART training is:

 “To help students demonstrate safe motorcycle riding techniques by negotiating commonly found street riding situations in a controlled and skill oriented manner.”

-In order to accomplish our goal, SMART training is broken down into objectives that focus on the four primary areas that can be applied to any aspect of motorcycle riding.
+To accomplish our goal, SMART training is broken down into objectives that focus on the four primary areas that can be applied to any aspect of motorcycle riding.
 These include the proper use of head and eyes during turning, dipping the bike in order to facilitate transitioning, leaning the bike to make tighter turns, and properly manipulating the clutch, throttle, and brake, in order to properly work within the motorcycle’s grey area.

 The training is conducted in a closed course instructed by highly trained law enforcement motor officers using the very same techniques that place them in the top 5% of all riders.
 Each student receives individualized attention which positively reinforces the skills sets the course tries to improve.
 If the student has paid attention and applied themselves, they will leave a better rider than when they came in.
-By working together, we can lower the number of motorcycle related fatalities and crashes.
+By working together, we can lower the number of motorcycle-related fatalities and crashes.

 Fill out S.M.A.R.T Application below and return to Sgt.
 D. Abrahamson.

-When is the class, and what time? – All classes are held on Saturdays with registration beginning at 7:00am to 7:40am.
-Safety Briefings start at 7:40am with a course walk-through, and the classes will begin at 8am and end at 2pm.
-This course is free of charge; however every rider must register with a valid driver’s license and motorcycle endorsement and sign a waiver.
+When is the class, and what time? – All classes are held on Saturdays with registration beginning at 7:00 am to 7:40 am.
+Safety Briefings start at 7:40 am with a course walk-through, and the classes will begin at 8 am and end at 2 pm.
+This course is free of charge; however, every rider must register with a valid driver’s license and motorcycle endorsement and sign a waiver.
 A mandatory rider safety briefing will be held immediately after registration.

 Attendance Policy – Classes start ON TIME.
-Individuals who are late and have not registered by 7:40 am will forfeit their position in class.
+Individuals who are late and have not registered by 7:40 am will forfeit their position in the class.

-Will I receive a discount on insurance? – Completion of this course does not offer any discounts on insurance however each student will leave a better rider than when they arrived.
+Will I receive a discount on insurance? – Completion of this course does not offer any discounts on insurance.
+However, each student will leave a better rider than when they arrived.